nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 2. Download the file _(link to the latest JAR will be available upon completion of v1.3)_ to the folder you want to use as the _home folder_ for your Academy Directory.

 3. From the command line, navigate to the folder used as *home folder* for academy directory and run `java -jar academydirectory.jar`.
-A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+A GUI similar to the below image should appear in a few seconds.
+Note how the app already contains some sample data.<br>
    ![Ui](images/Ui.png)

 4. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>